mevansjr/MBENetworking/README.md

 # MBENetworking

-This module currently build with Xcode 7 and supports iOS7 [1], iOS8, iOS9.
+*This module builds with Xcode 7 and supports iOS7 [1], iOS8, iOS9.*

 Thin layer to take care of your http requests working with NSURLSession.
 Taking care of: